What is Prescribed Burning?

 How can I evaluate the impact of smoke in the air?

-- The AQI provides a tool for evaluating public health impacts, particularly important to those in sensitive groups.
-The AQI (current conditions and forecast) are available on EPA’s AirNow website (www.airnow.gov).
-However, data from past smoke incidents indicate that the AirNow forecasts lack some accuracy in relating current air quality conditions to the 24-hour average conditions.
+· Check the AQI – current conditions and the forecast are available on EPA’s AirNow website.
+Please note that data from past smoke incidents indicate that the AirNow forecasts lack some accuracy in relating current air quality conditions to the 24-hour average conditions.

-- Many of the past incidents of significant smoke impacts have followed a similar pattern: smoke accumulates in the late afternoon or evening hours, is most noticeable in the early morning hours, and then dissipates in mid-late morning as temperatures increase.
-Plan activities accordingly to avoid periods of highest PM2.5 and smoke impacts using the table above a guide.
+· Prescribed burning – smoke tends to accumulate in the late afternoon or evening hours, is most noticeable in the early morning hours, and then dissipates in mid-late morning as temperatures increase. · Plan activities accordingly to avoid periods of highest PM2.5 and smoke impacts using the AQI table as a guide.

-While burning in the Flint Hills is often referred to as adversely impacting air quality in southeast Nebraska, it is important to recognize that in years past wildfires from as far away as northern Canada and Oregon and Washington have also had adverse impacts.
+While burning in the Flint Hills is often referred to as adversely impacting air quality in southeast Nebraska, it is important to recognize that air quality is occasionally impacted by wildfires from as far away as northern Canada and the west coast.

-Regardless of where the fires originate, the Dept. of Environment and Energy is committed to working with Kansas and other sources of smoke to minimize and, if possible, eliminate adverse impacts.
-NDEE welcomes comments, suggestions and questions regarding air quality issues.
+NDEE is committed to working with other states and sources of smoke to minimize and, if possible, eliminate adverse impacts.
+Comments, suggestions and questions regarding air quality issues and agency activities are welcomed.
 For more information, contact NDEE at (402) 471-2186, or toll free at 1-877-253-2603; e-mail – NDEE.email@example.com.